-NEW YORK, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX), today announced presentations highlighting data from the ULTIMATE I & II Phase 3 trials evaluating BRIUMVITM (ublituximab-xiiy) in adult patients with relapsing forms of multiple sclerosis (RMS), presented at the 2023 Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) annual forum.
-Links to each of the presentations are included below.
+NEW YORK, May 31, 2024 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX), today announced presentations highlighting study designs for post-marketing studies being undertaken for BRIUMVI[®] (ublituximab-xiiy) in patients with relapsing forms of multiple sclerosis (RMS), at the 2024 Consortium of Multiple Sclerosis Centers (CMSC) annual meeting.
+Presentations are now public and can be viewed using the below links.